Dust (His Dark Materials): Paradise Lost

 Anne-Marie Bird links Pullman's concept of "Dust" to "a conventional metaphor for human physicality inspired by God's judgment on humanity."
-Writing in Children's Literature in Education, she suggests that the first trilogy develops John Milton's metaphor of "dark materials" from Paradise Lost "into a ‘substance’ in which good and evil, and spirit and matter – conceptual opposites that form the basis of religious dualism – coexist."
+Writing in Children's Literature in Education, she suggests that the first trilogy develops John Milton's metaphor of "dark materials" from Paradise Lost "into a 'substance' in which good and evil, and spirit and matter – conceptual opposites that form the basis of religious dualism – coexist."

 Meanwhile, William A. Oram argues that Pullman follows Milton in presenting "matter" as inherently good.
 For Pullman, he says, the ethical opposite is the "void", which is "evil".
 According to Oram, the Dust is the full embodiment of matter, "because in matter Dust becomes conscious."
 Oram compares the following passage from The Amber Spyglass, in which the angel Balthamos explains the origin of Dust, to Satan's account of his coming to consciousness in Book V of Paradise Lost:"'Dust is only a name for what happens when matter begins to understand itself.
 Matter loves matter.
 It seeks to know more about itself, and Dust is formed.
 The first angels condensed out of Dust and the Authority was the first of all."

 Other analogs

-In Fantasy, Myth and the Measure of Truth, folklore and fantasy scholar William Gray has noted similarities between Pullman's descriptions of Dust to Perelandra by C. S. Lewis, particularly the "Great Dance" passages where "Dust" is described as "at the centre" and "whereof allworlds, and the bodies that are not worlds, are made".
-However, in their Mythlore article exploring Pullman's self-positioning versus C.S.
-Lewis, Marek Oziewicz and Daniel Hade point out that Pullman subverts Lewis's redemption story in which death is overcome.
+In Fantasy, Myth and the Measure of Truth, folklore and fantasy scholar William Gray has noted similarities between Pullman's descriptions of Dust and Perelandra by C. S. Lewis, particularly the "Great Dance" passages where "Dust" is described as "at the centre" and "whereof allworlds, and the bodies that are not worlds, are made".
+However, in their Mythlore article exploring Pullman's self-positioning versus C. S. Lewis, Marek Oziewicz and Daniel Hade point out that Pullman subverts Lewis's redemption story in which death is overcome.
 Whereas Lewis's characters will supposedly live forever in their physical bodies when they enter "the real Narnia", in The Amber Spyglass, "Pullman's ghosts laugh in surprise as they find themselves 'turning into the night, the starlight, the air' in a materialist subversion of 'dust thou art, and unto dust shall thou return'."

 Naming

-In Northern Lights, Lord Asriel reveals the origins of the term "Dust" to be from a passage from the slightly alternative version of the Bible in Lyra's world:
+In Northern Lights, Lord Asriel reveals the origin of the term "Dust" to be from a passage from the slightly alternative version of the Bible in Lyra's world: